Shinia-Gupta/Photo-Album/README.md

 <h1>Photofolio Application</h1>
 This is an online photo album project from coding ninjas, where an user can create his/her album and add pictures to it.
+[Live] (https://clinquant-croquembouche-6527fa.netlify.app/)

 <h2>Installation</h2>
 To run this code on your machine